celsiusnarhwal/punk-records/labosphere/README.md

 It retrieves chapter metadata in reverse sequential order, beginning with the latest chapter and ending with Chapter 1.
 It then uses this metadata to compose a JSON file which can be provided to Cubari as-is.

-Labosphere is scheduled to run on this repository at 10:00 and 22:00 UTC every day.

 The technically inclined are welcome to run Labosphere themselves:

 ```bash